TykTechnologies/tyk-fapi/docs/architecture-diagrams/tyk-bank-container-diagram.md

 - The Authorization Server verifies consents with the Payment Initiation API
 - All API components read from and write to the Database
 - The Payment Initiation API and Event Subscriptions API publish events to Kafka

-- The Stream Processor consumes events from Kafka
-- The Stream Processor queries the Database for active subscriptions
+### Event Notification Flow

+The event notification flow has been simplified to show:

+1. The Payment Initiation API and Event Subscriptions API publish events to Kafka when significant events occur (e.g., payment status changes)
+2. The API Gateway subscribes to these Kafka events
+3. The API Gateway determines which TPPs should receive the notifications based on their subscriptions
+4. The API Gateway signs the webhook requests using JSON Web Signature (JWS)
-- The Stream Processor sends notifications to the TPP Application
+5. The signed notifications are sent to the appropriate TPPs
+6. TPPs can verify the authenticity of the webhooks using the JWS signature, ensuring they haven't been tampered with

 This architecture provides several benefits:

 - Separation of concerns between different API domains
 - Asynchronous event processing with Kafka
 - Persistent storage of subscriptions in PostgreSQL
+- Secure webhook delivery through JWS signing
-- Scalable webhook delivery through the Stream Processor
+- Centralized event routing and delivery through the API Gateway